 When I was diagnosed with Stage 4 breast cancer in September 2012, I was totally freaked out but also blessed- not only to have a creative focus at that time but also to have the wonderful support of the artists from the book, many of whom by then, were fast friends.
 I’m not saying it was a picnic.
 But I still felt like a lucky girl- as I do today!

-Ema and I want you to know that we will still be donating $10.00 for every book sold to support breast cancer research and awareness.
+Ema and I want you to know that we will still be donating $10.00 for every book sold to support breast cancer research but that we will no longer be doing that online.

 Now that my own diagnosis has become Stage 4, Metastatic Breast Cancer (MBC), I’ve learned a lot about funding.
 Because Stage 4 breast cancer is currently classified as a terminal disease that takes the lives of 40,000 men and women every year and is also the least funded, we have decided to donate to the Breast Cancer Research Foundation.
 BCRF is recognized as one of the most financially efficient nonprofits in the country.
 They are the only breast cancer organization with an “A+” from CharityWatch and have a 4-star rating from Charity Navigator.
 Both Ema and I feel very good about them.
 We hope you will too.

 Please consider purchasing 26 Love letters for Mama to give to the mamas in your life, or to keep for yourself on those days when you need a lift.
 I promise you, it’s the sweetest Mother’s Day gift ever and one that you’ll you’ll always enjoy.
-Just click here to order.
+We have discontinues our online sales but there are two places in Corvallis, Oregon to buy 26 Love Letters for Mama.
+They are Rice’s Pharmacy and Pegasus Art Gallery.
+I realize this is really limited but frankly, at this point, so am I. :>( We hope to be back in a larger capacity one day soon but have no plans currently.

 Thank you for your past, and continuing support!